How to Prime an Asthma Inhaler

 This is called “priming” an inhaler.
 When an inhaler is not primed, the person taking it does not receive a full dose of medicine.

-The following is a step-by-step guide on how to prime a new asthma inhaler.
+The following is a step-by-step guide of what to do if you forgot to prime your inhaler.

 - Step 1: Remove the inhaler from the box or packaging.